 The mining sector is and has always been very important to the national economy of Peru.
 Its well-known mining tradition dates back to the pre-Inca times, and goes on through the Inca, colonial and republican periods.
 In each of those stages, mining has been one of the major activities in the country's development.
-Traditionally it has contributed about half of the country's export revenues.
+Traditionally it has contributed more than half of the country's export revenues.

 Peru is one of the most extensively mineralized countries of the world.
-It currently plays host to some of the world's major mining companies, including Glencore, Freeport-McMoRan, Rio Tinto, Anglo American, MMG, Teck, Chinalco and Barrick Gold.
+It currently plays host to some of the world's major mining companies, including, Glencore, Freeport-McMoRan, Rio Tinto, Anglo American, MMG, Teck, Chinalco, Nexa Resources and Barrick Gold.
 Since the liberalization of the industry in the 1990s local and foreign investment has been deployed to develop major modern mines.

-Peru has a well recognised mineral wealth.
+Peru has a well recognized mineral wealth.
 It is considered one of the top ten richest mineral countries in the world.
 It is one of the world's biggest producers of base and precious metals.
-Currently, it is the world's second largest producer of copper and it is also a major producer of gold, silver, zinc, among other minerals.
-Peru has 8.7% of the world's copper reserves, 3.7% of its gold, 22.6% of its silver, 7.6% of zinc, 7.1% of lead and 3.0% of tin reserves, according to the most recent data published by the US Geological Survey.
+Currently, it is the world's second largest producer of zinc and molybdenum, third in copper, silver and mercury, and fourth in tin and lead, among other minerals.
+Peru has 10.2% of the world's copper reserves, 3.9% of gold, 21.8% of silver, 8.7% of zinc, 5.2% of lead and 3.1% of tin reserves, according to the most recent data published by the US Geological Survey.

-Peru's metal production ranking 2021
+Peru's metal production ranking

-Ore Latin America World Top positions in the world Copper 2 2 Chile (1st), China (3rd) Zinc 1 2 China (1st), Australia (3rd) Gold 2 10 China (1st), Australia (2nd), Russia (3rd) Silver 2 3 Mexico (1st), China (2nd) Tin 1 3 China (1st), Indonesia (2nd) Lead 1 4 China (1st), Australia (2nd), U.S. (3rd) Molybdenum 2 4 China (1st), Chile (2nd), U.S. (3rd) Mercury 2 4 China (1st), Tajikistan (2nd), Mexico (3rd) Cadmium 2 9 China (1st), Republic of Korea (2nd), Japan (3rd) Selenium 1 10 China (1st), Japan (2nd), Russia (3rd)
+Ore Latin America World Top positions in the world Copper 2 3 Chile (1st), Congo (2nd) Zinc 1 2 China (1st), Australia (3rd) Gold 2 11 China (1st), Russia (2nd), Australia (3rd) Silver 2 3 Mexico (1st), China (2nd) Tin 1 4 China (1st), Indonesia (2nd), Burma (3rd) Lead 1 4 China (1st), Australia (2nd), U.S. (3rd) Molybdenum 1 2 China (1st), Chile (3rd) Mercury 1 3 China (1st), Tajikistan (2nd) Cadmium 2 9 China (1st), Republic of Korea (2nd), Japan (3rd) Selenium 1 9 China (1st), Japan (2nd), Russia (3rd)

-Source: US Geological Survey 2022
+Source: US Geological Survey 2025, Reuters.